amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 Therefore, to summarize the two main contributions of this research paper were the idea of **Compound Scaling** and using nueral architecture search to define a new mobile-size baseline called **EfficientNet**.
 We look at both **model scaling** and the **EfficientNet** architecture in a lot more detail in the following sections.

 ## Model Scaling
+In this section we look at **Compound Scaling** in a lot more detail.

 Basically, the authors of **EfficientNet** architecture ran a few experiments scaling depth, width and image resolution and the two main observations that they made were:

 > 1. Scaling up any dimension of network width, depth, or resolution improves accuracy, but the accu- racy gain diminishes for bigger models.